- Pets and Animals

 The good, the bad and the funny of bathing a cat

 Bathing a cat should not be taken lightly.
 You could get hurt, your cat could be traumatized and your house could end up a disaster area.
-After 30 years of practice, I can help you avoid these 3 things if you follow the advice in this lens.
+After 40 years of practice, I can help you avoid these 3 things if you follow the advice on this page.
 So, read on as you never know when you may have to bath your cat or kitten.

 Here you'll learn not only how to give a cat a bath, but when a cat bath is necessary.
 I'll also share with you the 8 things you must do while bathing your cat and my step-by-step trauma-free way to bathe your cat.

 P.S.
-Enjoy the funny photos of cats in baths and join in on the caption contests.
+Enjoy the funny photos of cats in baths.
 And make sure you bookmark this page just in case you ever need to bathe your cat or if you just want a chuckle by seeing the photos or captions.

 5 Reasons a cat may need to be bathed